How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Robustness checks

 \section{Robustness checks}

-In addition to the main findings, this section presents several robustness checks, demonstrating that the estimated relationship between innovation and the activity, efficiency and size of stock markets relative to the banking sector remains stable across key alternative specifications.
-Further robustness checks, including GMM estimations to probe the sensitivity of the results to different empirical specifications, samples, and estimation methods, are provided in the Online Appendix.
+In addition to the main findings, this appendix presents several robustness checks, demonstrating that the estimated relationship between innovation and stock market activity, efficiency and size relative to the banking sector remains stable across key alternative specifications.
+Further robustness checks, including GMM estimations to probe the sensitivity of the results to different empirical specifications, samples, and estimation methods are provided in the Online Appendix.